rodvial/blog/about.md

 👋 Hi, I'm Rod!

-I'm an ITIL Certified, System Programmer Analyst, with over 13 years of experience in the Information Technology field.
-Working in different roles for top 500 organizations.
+I am an ITIL Certified Systems Analyst with over 13 years of extensive experience in the Information Technology field.
+My expertise spans across designing, implementing, and optimizing IT systems, business processes, and service management frameworks.
+I have successfully contributed to multiple high-impact projects for top 500 organizations, ensuring alignment of IT solutions with business objectives.
+My background includes roles in systems integration, requirements analysis, incident/problem management, and process improvements, leveraging ITIL best practices to enhance operational efficiency and service delivery.
+I excel at collaborating with cross-functional teams and stakeholders to deliver scalable, robust solutions tailored to organizational needs.

 🚀 Some of My roles are: